nus-tic2002-2018/website/admin/index-tic2002.md

 ### Week 7: Project kick-off

+**Deadline**: week 7 lecture<br>
+**Marks:** 5

 1. **Show that you are ready to start the project**: %%i.e., a sanity check to ensure you have enough programming skills to start a project%%
    * If you are new to programming, complete the _project preparation_ exercises i.e., reach _TaskManager - Level 5_.
-Demo your TaskManager to prof.
+Demo your TaskManager to prof or email the code to prof.
-   * If you have prior programming experience, show some code you have written before (at least 200 lines of code) to prove that you are ready to start the project.
+   * If you have prior programming experience, show/email to prof some code you have written before (at least 200 lines of code) to prove that you are ready to start the project.
 1. **Declare project direction and team**: Inform prof of the project direction and your team members and get approval to go ahead.

 ### Week 10: mid-project check point